 If you are planning to go to college, then student loans are an option.
 However, student loans can tremendously affect your financial future in a negative way.
 It can take decades to pay off those loans.

 If you start investing in your teens, then your money has decades to grow.
 You may be able to grow your investment portfolio to millionaire status sooner than you think.
-If you aren’t sure where to get started investing, then check out our course.
+If you aren’t sure where to start investing, check out our free investing course bundle.

 It's a great idea to start earning money as a teenager.
 When you take home your first paycheck, you’ll likely have a big smile on your face.
 If you choose to make smart money moves with your teenage paycheck, then you’ll enjoy greater financial stability later in life.